Fine Arts, University Transfer Loading...

 - Multi-media artists and animators

 Students who wish to pursue a Bachelor of Fine Arts will want to consider enrolling in the Fine Arts, University Transfer program.
-Based upon completed studies at Grande Prairie Regional College, students will receive up to 60 credits of transfer toward their
+Based upon completed studies at Grande Prairie Regional College, students will receive up to 60 credits of transfer toward their university degree.

 To be considered for admission to the Fine Arts, University Transfer program, students will require passing grades and an overall average of 60 percent in the following Alberta Education courses.
 For course groups, refer to the Classification of Alberta Education Courses.